dylanpieper/shinysurveyjs/README.md

 ### Database integration

 -   **DBI database support**: Our team is testing this application with MySQL (default), but other DBI-compatible database drivers can be used.
--   **Transaction safety**: Atomic operations with rollback on errors, immediate non-blocking insertion for survey data, and queued data insertion for metadata logging.
+-   **Connection pooling**: Automatic connection pooling with configurable pool size (default: 10 connections) for concurrent request handling.
+-   **Transaction safety**: Full ACID compliance with automatic transaction management.
+Operations use dedicated connections from the pool with automatic commit/rollback on success/failure.

 ### Database logic for survey fields